 I hope you love the way I present stuff on this website and stay here because I tend to have a pretty good knack for making things easy to understand.
 I’m not above asking for help.
 Please, Like it and Share this article if you think of someone else that would like it.
 Leave me a comment.

-There’s some really cool new stuff coming down the pipe I play with in our Clinic.
+There’s some really cool new stuff coming down the pipe that I play within our Clinic.
+I’m excited to share.

 That’s right, our Clinic runs more like a lab and we run experiments and we throw out the garbage that doesn’t work and use the stuff that continues to push us to get better.
 Exactly what you should expect and demand on SportsDocDC!